Engaging local people to improve their lives whilst reducing threats to the African golden cat and other wildlife.

 Caracal aurata

 The African golden cat is Africa's least known wild cat species.
 It is only found in the forests of equatorial Africa (green polygon on the map).
 However, the African golden cat may be extinct in some areas of its estimated range (red polygon on the map).
 The African golden cat is listed as Vulnerable on the International Union for Conservation of Nature (IUCN)'s Red List of threatened species.
 Only a few field locations for African golden cat presence have been ascertained (golden dots on the map).
-We are surveying African golden cat presence in Eastern Uganda, and our collaborators are surveying Western Kenya.
 Please let us know (in the contact section at the bottom of the page or let's chat) If you know of other locations with ascertained African golden cat presence but not shown on this map.

 WHERE WE WORK

-We work with local people adjacent to three of four protected areas in Uganda known to have the African golden cat; 1) Bwindi Impenetrable National Park, 2) Echuya Forest Reserve and 3) Kasyoha-Kitomi Forest Reserve.
+We work with local people adjacent to three of four protected areas in Uganda known to have the African golden cat; 1) Bwindi Impenetrable National Park, 2) Echuya Forest Reserve, 3) Kasyoha-Kitomi Forest Reserve and 4) Buhoma Forest Reserve

 WHAT WE DO